Every great presentation is really a story.

 This was a task she had failed to finish thirty years previously.

-She entered the water again at Havana on August 7, 2011 and after 29 hours in the water strong currents and winds that pushed her miles off course caused her to abandon her dream for the second time.
+After 29 hours in the water, strong currents and winds pushed her miles off course causing her to abandon her dream for the second time.

 In October 2011, Diana tells TED Talks about the adventure and how she swam with some of the most dangerous jellyfish in the world.

-She has a story to tell that most of us will probably never get even close to in our lifetimes, but it’s not just the story; it’s the way she tells it.
+She has a story to tell that most of us will probably never get even close to in our lifetimes.

-As any great presenter or speaker knows, you can have the most interesting and exciting content in the world but if you can’t bring it to life when you tell it then it’s ‘just another speech.’
+Having the most interesting content in the world is ‘just another speech’, if you can’t bring it to life when you tell it.

-Every great presentation is really a story and every great story has an opening that makes us want to listen to the rest of the story.
+Every great story has an opening that makes us want to listen to the rest of the story.